secinthenet/crypto-guide/README.md

 ### Creating a wallet

 -   Generate seeds and auxiliary secrets using one or more air gapped devices.
--   Transfer master public addresses (xpub/ypub/zpub) to the online read-only wallet.
+-   Transfer master public keys (xpub/ypub/zpub) to the online read-only wallet.
 -   Verify that the new wallet can receive and spend funds
--   Back up and distribute the secrets to cold/offline storage in multiple locations.
+-   Back up and distribute both the secrets and master public keys to paper in multiple locations.

 #### Verify that the wallet is spendable